 I can't begin to tell you how excited I am, and whilst I know there will be multitudes of 'failures' with my landscape work, perhaps due to my own errors, howling gales or torrential rain, fog, equipment failure, etc - the challenge and the chance to 'feel alive' and rekindle my passion for photography is something that I can't pass up.

-I hope you will all follow along - I have a scary shopping list, from all-weather outdoor gear, camera filters, vlogging equipment etc, but it all has to start with the most vital element - a campervan!
+I hope you will all follow along - I have a scary shopping list, from all-weather outdoor gear, camera filters, vlogging equipment etc, but it all has to start with the most vital element - the right vehicle to get me out and about!
 Wish me luck!